ericschiller/generator-angler/README.md

 ## Features

 * Require() everywhere to build a modular application
-* Built-in preview server with livereload
+* Built-in preview server with Browsersync for CSS/SASS
-* Automagically compile CoffeeScript (you can use plain JavaScript if you prefer!)
 * Automagically lint your scripts
 * Automagically compile Sass/Less (you can still use CSS too!)
 * CSS Autoprefixing